ADR Special Loads Abroad

-Before an ADR vehicle inspection is carried out, fixed tanks, demountable tanks, vehicles carrying batteries of receptacles and tank containers must be examined and tested by an inspection body approved by the Department for Transport (DfT).
-To get the appropriate certificate, the tank equipment will have to meet certain design, construction and equipment standards.
+Before an ADR vehicle inspection is carried out, fixed tanks, demountable tanks, vehicles carrying batteries of receptacles, and tank containers must be examined and tested by an inspection body approved by the Department for Transport (DfT).
+To get the appropriate certificates, your tank equipment will have to meet certain design, construction, and equipment standards.

 Vehicle Certification Agency Dangerous Goods Office

-For advice on moving or packaging dangerous goods, please:
+For advice on moving or packaging dangerous goods you can contact;

 DVSA Helpline - 0300 123 9000